ggbong734/data-engineering-capstone/README.md

 ![Airflow logo](images/airflow-image1.png)

-Airflow is selected as the scheduler and workflow tracker as it is easily extendable through the use of custoe operators, hooks, sensors and comes with a user-friendly interface.
-Airflow also offers the ability to monitor tasks and send alerts in case of any failure.
+Airflow is selected as the scheduler as it is able to run tasks in parallel, is easily extendable through the use of custom operators, hooks, sensors and comes with a user-friendly interface.
+Airflow also offers the ability to retry tasks and send alerts in case of a persistent failure.

 The process of copying the CSV and parquet data from S3 to Redshift, transforming the data, and loading the data to the final tables are built into an ETL pipeline using Airflow with a daily update schedule .
 Additionally, a data quality check is performed to ensure that there are no missing values for the primary keys of the tables.